ParadigmFoundation/gov-portal-spec/README.md

 - Below is the README for `@kosu/gov-portal-helper` package.
 - The published package may be found [on the NPM registry](https://www.npmjs.com/package/@kosu/gov-portal-helper).
+- For safety from `number` precision issues, most numerical values are expected and returned as [`BigNumber`](https://github.com/MikeMcl/bignumber.js) instances, so be sure to be familiar with that API.

 ## `@kosu/gov-portal-helper`